-Mission Statement: The mission of ReEngage, Inc. is to transform males into men through training, support, and empowerment to restore our communities and to break the cycle of absentee fathers.
+Mission Statement: The mission of ReEngage, Inc. is to transform males into men through education, empowerment, and employment to restore our communities and to break the cycle of absentee fathers.

 Parents & Children